Hevsy/CS50-Final-project/README.md

 ## Additional links

-The latest version of the app can be found at [Travel Companion GitHub repository](https://github.com/Hevsy/Travel-Companion)
+The latest version of the app can be found in [Travel Companion GitHub repository](https://github.com/Hevsy/Travel-Companion)